Thursday, January 8, 2026

 Badger decided we are now officially Freya’s Realm of Felines.

-We have been The Tardis and even McGonagall, as in Professor McGonagall from “Harry Potter.”
+Previously, we’ve called it The Tardis or McGonagall, like Professor McGonagall from “Harry Potter.”

-We figure that if someone is going to steal our Wi‑Fi, they might as well get a laugh out of it.
+We figure that if someone is going to steal our Wi‑Fi, they may as well see the name and laugh at it.

-I can’t tell yet if it is an improvement over Comcast.
+I can’t tell yet if it’s an improvement over Comcast.

-I use AI as a proofreader, and it has not stopped working or complained about the connection, so that seems like a good sign.
+I use AI as a proofreader, and it hasn’t stopped working or complained about the connection, so that seems like a good sign.

-My Ring cameras updated for the first time in years, so I assume they are finally getting a better signal.
+My Ring cameras updated for the first time in years, so I assume they’re finally getting a better signal.

-Oddly enough, the laundry room camera is not complaining about low internet, but the back door and carport cameras are.
+Oddly enough, the laundry room camera isn’t complaining about low internet, but the back door and carport cameras are.

 That part is a mystery.